yycjs/real-world-dev/slides.md

 * Learning JavaScript
 * Laurie Gloge gave talked about
-	* Her take on a n00b's guide to JS and development in general
+	* Her take on a beginner's guide to JS and development in general
 	* Going from nothing to building her first app using the MEAN stack.
 * Kevin Barabash talked about
 	* ProTips™ we wish we knew starting out